rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

-nav demo + tty with `look`
+- nav demo + tty with `look`
-- move `NavCollide` into objective
+  - ✅ move `NavCollide` into objective
-- clean up look
+  - 🚧 clean up look of `NavCollide`
     - 1
     - 2
     - 3
-- user manually moves bots, and can write script manually or continually looking
+  - user manually moves bots
+  - can write script manually or continually `look`ing
   - can see: npcs, meta points

 - can pause `NavDemo` individually (not just at `Tabs` level)